 This blog talks briefly about learning to crawl.
-The image on top is showing what ServiceNow thinks of crawling.
-Just identify the business applications, application services and simple relationships to other common configuration items like applications and servers.
+The image on top shows what ServiceNow thinks of crawling.
+Just identify the business applications, application services, and simple relationships to other common configuration items like applications and servers.

 Services or service offerings are not part of the picture at this point.

-This may be quite common way to start with CMDB or CSDM in this case.
-Especially if your organization doesn’t have a service portfolio in place.
-When taking this approach, there is one thing I would definitely include into this crawling phase.
+This may be quite a common way to start with CMDB or CSDM in this case especially if your organization doesn’t have a service portfolio in place.
+When taking this approach, there is one thing I would include in this crawling phase.
 And that is ownership.

-The CSDM doesn’t consider required attributes for each class.
-Before defining which attributes are relevant to you, please focus on ownership, responsibilities and relationships.
-Every application that is included into CMDB or application portfolio should have an owner and that should be in place starting from day one.
+The CSDM doesn’t consider the required attributes for each class.
+Before defining which attributes are relevant to you, please focus on ownership, responsibilities, and relationships.
+Every application that is included in CMDB or application portfolio should have an owner and that should be in place starting from day one.

 “Business Application is NOT an operational CI and should not be used in incident, problem and change”

 Another thing to point out is the use of Application Services.
 The CSDM defines that Business Applications should not be used for “tickets,” meaning incidents, changes, or other tasks should not reference them.

 Some people might disagree with this.
 But for now, let’s follow the recommendation.
 Therefore, creating Application Service records and connecting them to Business Applications is mandatory.
 This is something quite many companies have not done yet.